raju519/sentry-helm-2/README.md

 This chart bootstraps a [Sentry](https://sentry.io/) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It also packages the [PostgreSQL](https://github.com/kubernetes/charts/tree/master/stable/postgresql) and [Redis](https://github.com/kubernetes/charts/tree/master/stable/redis) which are required for Sentry.
+You need to have the [PostgreSQL](https://github.com/kubernetes/charts/tree/master/stable/postgresql) and [Redis](https://github.com/kubernetes/charts/tree/master/stable/redis) deployed which are required for Sentry.

-> **Warning**: This chart does not yet allow for you to specify your own database host or redis host.
+> **Warning**: This chart requires for you to specify your own database host and redis host.

 ## Prerequisites